SarahPavlak/Final_Revamps/Robo_Advisor/README.md

 # Changes to Code - for instructor information
 Further Exploration Challenges:
-1.
+1. Per the travis file, it should run automated tests

 Project, Revisited
 1. Completed basic challenges: formatting prices and compiling request URLs
 2. Completed intermediate challenges: tests to ensure that a csv file is written and that it has the proper headers

 Code Revamp:
 1. Per the grading feedback, changed the csv file path; the csv data is now inside the app directory so it should not have the same file not found error